Glossary of Formal Languages and Compilation

 Derivation

-→ See B1, B2, B3, L6
+→ See B1, B2, B3, L6, S1, S2

-Derivation Mode
+Derivation mode

-Derivation tree (parse tree)
+Derivation tree (syntax tree)

-A visual representation of a derivation, with the start symbol at the root and terminals at the leaves.
+Visual representation of a derivation, with the start symbol at the root and terminals at the leaves.

 → See B1